Genetics, Chronic Fatigue Syndrome, and Long Covid

 The majority of people with ME/CFS are unable to work, and about 25% are homebound or bedridden.[ref]

-History side-note:
+History overview:

 You would think that there would be a lot more research and better answers for something that has been defined and talked about since at least the 1930s.
-At least we’ve moved beyond calling it a psychiatric issue that is just all in the patient’s head…like it was in the ’80s and ’90s.
+At least we’ve moved beyond calling it a psychiatric issue that is just all in the patient’s head…like it was referred to in the ’80s and ’90s.

 Interestingly, ME/CFS was known as ‘chronic Epstein-Barr virus syndrome’ in the ’80s, pointing towards one of many possible viral causes.[ref]
 ME/CFS was also called the ‘yuppie flu’ at one point, which is ironic since it disproportionately affects certain minority groups and lower socioeconomic groups.[ref]
 Dr. Anthony Fauci, as the head of the NIAIH, has been strongly criticized for the lack of research focus and funding for ME/CFS for over two decades.[ref]